Funk Heritage Center School Field Trips

 population.
 They will also see how archaeology has contributed to our knowledge

 of the past.
 With outdoor option, add $2.

 From Past to Present - 1 ½ hour $6

 tour includes a film on the Southeastern Indians, and a visit to the Hall of the

 Ancients and the Longhouse.
 In the Rogers Contemporary Native American Art

 including baskets, sculptures, pottery, beadwork and paintings by artists who

-are descendants of the original Southeastern Indians.
-This tour includes the
+are descendants of the original Native Americans.
+This tour also includes the

 Sellars Gallery of Historic Hand Tools featuring a unique collection of tools